hanspr/mi-ide/README.md

 This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers** (no X Server support, no Graphical interface, no menu luncher, desktop icons), simple plain bash.

-Many of features were already provided by micro editor :+1:.
+Many features were already provided by micro editor :+1:.
 But some others were still missing :star:, and there inclusion are not necessarily important to everyone.

 This is the list of the most important existing features :